 - If properly funded, may avoid probate procedures

 - Can save ancillary costs and probate fees if you own real estate outside of your resident state and properly transfer those assets to the trust

-- For example, in Washington the only way spouses can protect assets for the benefit of the surviving spouse is through a Will that contains a Special or Supplemental Needs Trust (testamentary trust)
+- Downside: in Washington the only way spouses can protect assets from Long-Term Care expenses for the benefit of the surviving spouse is through a Will that contains a testamentary Asset Protection Trust

-NOTE: If you or your spouse have a Revocable Living Trust, you are not taking advantage of the most useful asset protection tool available to spouses.
+NOTE: If you or your spouse has a Revocable Living Trust, and if you are residents of Washington State, you are not taking advantage of the most useful asset protection tool available.